The dplyr::arrange() function is used to order the columns of the dataframe.

 A data frame of CDISC standard.

-A data frame containing variable level metadata.
+A metacore object or a data frame containing variable level metadata.
 See 'Metadata' section for details.

 Appropriate CDISC dataset name, e.g. ADAE, DM.
 Used to subset the metadata object.